Gkconsulting20/prochenous2/replit.md

 - **Scalability**: Designed with a clear project structure and plans for production-grade WSGI server (Gunicorn).

 ### Feature Specifications
 - **User Management**: Secure registration and authentication for both clients and professionals.
+Password recovery with secure token-based system (1-hour expiration).
 - **Professional Discovery**: Browsing, advanced search, and filtering by name, city, category, and minimum rating.
 Professionals are sorted by rating by default, and by proximity for premium users.
 - **Appointment Management**: Professionals manage time slots, clients book and cancel appointments, with automatic slot restoration.
 - **Rating System**: Clients can rate and review professionals.